 One of the best qualities of the horror genre is to make normality appear scary or creepy.
 The transformation happens slowly perhaps or through a sudden revelation the main character experiences, but when the viewer realizes is truly terrifying.
 When J-Horror appeared on the map of every horror fan in the late 1990s, features such as “Ring” or “Ju-on” put their ghosts amid our modern world or actually made them part of it, which made them even scarier.
-In his first feature “”, produced by (“Ju-on”), director follows the same principle while also tackling the pressing issue of an aging society.
+In his first feature “Best Wishes to All”, produced by Takashi Shimizu (“Ju-on”), director Yuta Shimotsu follows the same principle while also tackling the pressing issue of an aging society.
 Overall, the result is quite effective and suspenseful.

 Best Wishes to All is screening at Nippon Connection